Garden centres

 Make the most of your garden centre visits

 Whether you are updating a few containers or planning a full border makeover, a well-planned garden centre visit is genuinely worth the time.
-For related reading, see our companion posts on multi-stem trees and on refreshing a garden with new planting, both of which lean heavily on the kinds of plants you will find at the centres listed above.
+For related reading, see our companion guides on naturalistic planting, spring bulbs and autumn and winter pot planting, all of which lean heavily on the kinds of plants you’ll find at the centres listed above.

 If you would like a planting plan to take with you, or help installing the bigger structural plants once you have made your choices, please get in touch to start a conversation.